Flask-FlatPages/Flask-FlatPages/docs/index.rst

 Version 0.7.0
 ~~~~~~~~~~~~~

-* Update to Markdown 3.0 with new extension loading config.
+* Update to Markdown 3.0 with new extension loading syntax.
+* Added `FLATPAGES_EXTENSION_CONFIGS` for configuring extensions specified by import string.
 * Add support for loading pages from Flask instance folder
 * Add a case insensitive loading option